CONTENTS

 John S. HELLIER son 14 Scholar born Dudley, Worcester

 Caroline A.S.
-HELLIER daughter 11 Scholar born Weston Bampfylde,
+HELLIER daughter 11 Scholar born Weston Bampfylde, Somerset

 Camilla F.S.
 HELLIER daughter 8 Scholar born Weston Bampfylde, Somerset